mglev1n/pmbb-nf-toolkit-saige-family/READMEs/SAIGE_GWAS_docs.md

 * `biofilter_close_dist` (Type: Float)

     * The distance in bp for something to be considered “close” vs “far” with respect to nearest gene annotation.
 Value is often 5E4

-* `biofilter_script` (Type: File Path)

-    * The path to the biofilter script to use.
-If using the singularity container, should be ‘/app/biofilter.py’
 ### Pre-Processing